 About

 I am President of the National Civic Art Society, a non-profit organization headquartered in Washington, D.C. that promotes the classical and humanistic tradition in public art and architecture.
-In January 2021, I was elected Chairman of the U.S. Commission of Fine Arts, an independent federal agency comprising seven presidential appointees who are the aesthetic guardians of Washington.
-I also sit on the Board of Advisors of the Roger Scruton Legacy Foundation, and the Board of Academic Advisors of the Alexander Hamilton Institute for the Study of Western Civilization.
+I am former chairman of the U.S. Commission of Fine Arts, an independent federal agency that is the aesthetic review board for Washington, D.C., to which I was appointed by President Trump.

 I’m the author of The Gehry Towers over Eisenhower: The National Civic Art Society Report on the Eisenhower Memorial, a 150-page examination of the memorial’s competition, design, and agency approval.
 The report was credited with galvanizing the opposition to the memorial.
 Architect magazine reported, “NCAS voices legitimate concerns—about the scale, materials, and durability of Gehry’s design, for instance, as well as about the selection process.”
 Reviews said the report was “fiery” and contains “devastating pieces of information.”
 MIT professor Paul D. Spreiregen, the professional advisor for the Vietnam Veterans Memorial competition, said the report is “quite fascinating” for presenting “at least four articles in one—Gehry, the design, the process, and classicism.”